prakhart111/face-recognition-ai/backend/model/model-summary.md

 ## Model Documentation & Details

-**Facial Recognition System** is a technology capable of matching a human face from a digital image or a video frame against a database of faces, typically employed to authenticate users through ID verification services, works by pinpointing and measuring facial features from a given image.
+**Facial Similarity Detection System** is a technology capable of matching a human face from a digital image or a video frame against a database of faces, typically employed to authenticate users through ID verification services, works by pinpointing and measuring facial features from a given image.

-We'll be building a face recognition model that uses **Siamese Networks** to give us a distance value that indicates whether 2 images are same or different.
+We'll be building a face recognition model that uses **Siamese Networks** and takes 3 input images to give us a distance value that indicates which of these 2 images are similar or dissimilar to the anchor image.

 #### **The Dataset**